100% families completing our survey would recommend us to others!

 One of the key duties is for the nursery, school or college to use their ‘best endeavours’ to support children and young people with SEN. This means settings must do everything that could reasonably be expected of them to ensure your child has their needs met.

-You are also entitled to meet with your childs school at least three times a year to discuss your childs progress and needs.
+You are entitled to meet with your childs school at least three times a year to discuss your childs progress and needs.
+This means that once per term as a minimum, you should be getting together with school to discuss how your childs SEN support is working for them.

 For more information about SEN support, get in touch via our website